Equalizing Your Ears 101

-If you are unsure even how to 'pop' your ears, or have difficulty keeping your diaphragm relaxed when you do so, or cannot pop your ears on an exhale, I recommend you do a little homework.
+If you are unsure even what it means to 'pop' your ears, or have difficulty keeping your diaphragm relaxed when you do so, or cannot pop your ears on an exhale, I recommend you do a little homework.

 We'll start with just a simple video.
 The first one on the list is from Aharon Solomons, is a British freediving coach.
 A lot of my own training philosophy and methods are a bit different than his, but he won't advise anything unsafe, and this video is very detailed: https://www.youtube.com/watch?v=BeL5dI5Hkg8